 There is a wealth of information in historical newspapers, but it can be challenging for students to find and access the information on the page.
 This session will explore how students can find content in historical newspapers related to topics of study and how close reading and other historical analysis approaches can assist students in coming to an understanding of the text’s meaning in the newspaper and of the historical event being written about.

 Greg Lawrence, Director of Technology for the Wentzville School District

-As a former district instructional technology coach and a middle school educator, Greg has seen and is motivated by the engagement technology creates.
-Greg has been instrumental in training and supporting Wentzville's 250+ high school educators as they began their 1:1 Student Initiative.
-He has worked with many school districts and presented at many regional and state conferences.
+As a former district instructional technology coach and a middle school educator, Greg is motivated by the engagement technology creates.
+He has been instrumental in training and supporting Wentzville's 250+ high school educators as they began their 1:1 Student Initiative.
+He has worked with many school districts and presented at regional and state conferences.
 He is a Discovery STAR educator, serves on the METC Advisory Board, ETA of STL Board, is a SMART Certified Trainer, and an adjunct professor for Missouri Baptist University.
 He is also a certified LoTi (Level of Teaching Innovation) Mentor.
 Greg was chosen as a Spotlight Educator for the Midwest Education Technology Conference (METC).
 He was a recipient of ISTE's Making IT Happen award in 2012.
 Greg is also a Google Apps Certified Administrator, Google for Education Certified Trainer, Google for Education Certified Innovator, and a co-leader for GEG (Google Educator Group) Eastern Missouri.
 He is also an Ambassador for WeVideo.

 Empowering Chrome Super Creators